Diagonalisation & Powers of Matrices (DP IB Applications & Interpretation (AI)): Revision Note

 Diagonalisation

-What is matrix diagonalisation?
+What is a diagonal matrix

-is a diagonal matrix where
+is diagonal

 Examiner Tips and Tricks

-Remember to use the formula booklet for the determinant and inverse of a matrix
+Remember to use the formula booklet for the determinant and inverse of a matrix.

 Worked Example